lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration-65.md

 discoiquuid:
 ---

-# Configure AEM Assets with Brand Portal on AEM 6.5 {#configure-integration-65}
+# Configure AEM Assets with Brand Portal {#configure-integration-65}

 AEM Assets is configured with Brand Portal through Adobe I/O which procures an IMS token for authorization of your Brand Portal tenant.